+SINGLE AGENT NOTICE

+FLORIDA LAW REQUIRES THAT REAL ESTATE LICENSEES OPERATING AS SINGLE AGENTS DISCLOSE TO BUYERS AND SELLERS THEIR DUTIES.

+TO BUYERS AND SELLERS THEIR DUTIES.

+As a single agent, , owe to you the following duties:

+1. Dealing honestly and fairly;

+2. Loyalty;

+Confidentiality;

+Obedience;

+Full disclosure;

-SINGLE AGENT NOTICE FLORIDA LAW REQUIRES THAT REAL ESTATE LICENSEES OPERATING AS SINGLE AGENTS DISCLOSE BUYERS AND SELLERS THEIR DUTIES.
-3 7 As a single agent,, owe to you the following duties: Dealing honestly and fairly; Loyalty; Confidentiality; Obedience; Full disclosure; 6.
-Accounting for all funds;7.
-Skill, care, and diligence in the transaction;8.
-Presenting all offers and counteroffers in a timely manner, unless a party has previously directed the licensee otherwise in writing; and 9.
-Disclosing all known facts that materially affect the value of residential real property and are not readily observable.
+Accounting for all funds; Skill, care, and diligence in the tran saction

+8. Presenting all offers and counteroffers in a timely manner, unless a party has previously directed the licensee otherwise in writing; and

+9. Disclosing all known facts that materially affect the value of residential real property and are not readily observable.

 The document must be dated and signed.
 In order to change a relationship the following disclosure must be given and written consent must be obtained:

-CONSENT TO TRANSITION TO TRANSACTION BROKER.
+CONSENT TO TRANSITION

+TO TRANSACTION BROKER.

-FLORIDA LAW ALLOWS REAL ESTATE LICENSEES WHO REPRESENT A BUYER OR SELLER AS A SINGLE AGENT TO CHANGE FROM A SINGLE AGENT RELATIONSHIP TO A TRANSACTION BROKERAGE RELATIONSHIP IN ORDER FOR THE LICENSEE TO ASSIST BOTH PARTIES IN A REAL ESTATE TRANSACTION BY PROVIDING A LIMITED FORM OF REPRESENTATION TO BOTH THE BUYER AND THE SELLER.
-THIS CHANGE IN RELATIONSHIP CANNOT OCCUR WITHOUT YOUR PRIOR WRITTEN CONSENT.
+A) Rl B) GENT TO CHANGE FROM A ELATIONSHIP IN ORDER FOR T Y PROVIDING A LIMITED FOR ESTATE LICENSEES WHO REPRESENT A BUA SINGLE AGENT RELATIONSHIP TO A HE LICENSEE TO ASSIST BOTH PARTIES IN RM OF REPRESENTATION TO BOTH THE BOTH OCCUR WITHOUT YOUR PRIOR WRITTE A TRANSACTION BROKERAGE A REAL ESTATE TRANSACTION GUYER AND THE SELLER.
+THIS

-As a transaction broker, , provides to you a limited form of representation that includes the following duties:
+s a transaction broker,llowing duties: , provides to you a limited for m of representation that includes the

-- 1. Dealing honestly and fairly; - 2.
-Accounting for all funds; - 3.
-Using skill, care, and diligence in the transaction; - 4.
-Disclosing all known facts that materially affect the value of residential real property and are not readily observable to the buyer; - 5.
-Presenting all offers and counteroffers in a timely manner, unless a party has previously directed the licensee otherwise in writing; - 6.
-Limited confidentiality, unless waived in writing by a party.
-This limited confidentiality will prevent disclosure that the seller will accept a price less than the asking or listed price, that the buyer will pay a price greater than the price submitted in a written offer, of the motivation of any party for selling or buying property, that a seller or buyer will agree to financing terms other than those offered, or of any other information requested by a party to remain confidential; and - 7.
-Any additional duties that are entered into by this or by separate written agreement.
+Dealing honestly and fairly;

+Accounting for all funds;

+Using skill, care, and diligence in the

+4. Disclosing all known facts that materially affect the value of residential real property and are not readily observable to the buyer;

+5. Presenting all offers and counteroffers in a timely manner, unless a party has previously directed the licensee otherwise in writing;

+6.

+7. Any additional duties that are entered into by this or by separate written agreement.